Music of Romania

+Postcard depicting a group of Romanian folk musicians and dancers dressed in traditional costumes.

-Romania has a multicultural music environment which includes active ethnic music scenes.
-Traditional Romanian folk music remains popular, and some folk musicians have come to national (and even international) fame.
+Romania contains a diverse music environment, which includes active ethnic music scenes.
+Traditional Romanian folk music remains popular, and certain folk musicians have found national, or even international, fame.

 History

-Folk music is the oldest form of Romanian musical creation, characterised by great vitality; it is the defining source of the cultured musical creation, both religious and lay.
-Conservation of Romanian folk music has been aided by a large and enduring audience, also by numerous performers who helped propagate and further develop the folk sound.
-One of them, Gheorghe Zamfir, is famous throughout the world today and helped popularize a traditional Romanian folk instrument, the panpipes.
+Romanian folk music is considered the oldest form of Romanian music and has strongly influenced the country's sacred and secular art music.
+Conservation of Romanian folk music has been aided by a large and enduring audience and by numerous performers who helped preserve and popularize Romanian folk music.
+One of them, Gheorghe Zamfir, is world-famous today and helped popularize a traditional Romanian folk instrument, the panpipes.

-The religious musical creation, born under the influence of Byzantine music adjusted to the intonations of the local folk music, saw a period of glory between the 15th and 17th centuries, when reputed schools of liturgical music developed within Romanian monasteries.
-Western influences brought about the introduction of polyphony in religious music in the 18th century, a genre developed by a series of Romanian composers in the 19th and 20th centuries.
+Romanian sacred music, which developed under the influence of Byzantine music and adapted to the intonations of indigenous folk music, saw a golden age between the 15th and 17th centuries, when schools of liturgical music developed within Romanian monasteries.
+Western influence exposed religious music to polyphony in the 18th century, and a series of Romanian composers continued to develop the genre into the 19th and 20th.

 Traditional music

-Traditional Romanian music reflects a confluence of sounds similar to Central European (Hungarian), as well as Balkan traditional music.
-In Romanian folk music, emphasis is on melody rather than percussion, with frequent use of the violin for melody.
-The melody itself and especially the melodic embellishments are reminiscent of music in the Balkans.
+Traditional Romanian music reflects a confluence of sounds similar to the traditional music of Central Europe (that is, primarily, Hungary) and of the Balkans.
+Romanian folk music fronts melody, frequently carried by the violin, rather than percussion or harmony.
+The melodies themselves and especially the melodic embellishments are reminiscent of music in the Balkans.

 Traditional Romanian song featuring a taragot.

-Banat
+The Banat region

-In Banat, the violin is the most common folk instrument, now played alongside imported woodwind instruments; other instruments include the taragot (today often the saxophone plays the taragot role in bands).
+In Banat, the violin is the most common folk instrument, now played alongside imported woodwinds; also important is the taragot (whose role is now often filled by the saxophone).
 Efta Botoca is among the most renowned violinists from Banat.

-Bucovina
+The Bucovina region

-Bucovina is a remote province and its traditions include some of the most ancient Romanian instruments, including the țilincă and the cobza.
-Pipes (fluieraș (small pipe) or fluier mare (large pipe)) are also played, usually with accompaniment by a cobza (more recently, the accordion).
+Bucovina is a remote province and its traditions include some of the most ancient Romanian instruments, such as the țilincă and the cobza.
+Pipes (a small pipe called fluieraș and a larger instrument called fluier mare) are also played, usually with accompaniment by a cobza (or, more recently, the accordion).
 Violins and brass instruments have been imported in modern times.

-Crișana
+The Crișana region

-Crișana has an ancient tradition of using violins, often in duos.
-This format is also found in Transylvania but is an older tradition.
+Crișana has an ancient tradition of using violins, often in duos—an older tradition than the similar format found in Transylvania.
 Petrică Pașca has recently helped popularize the taragot in the region.
-Also, in Roșia village are well known two local instruments: Hidede, a type of violin with a trumpet, replacing the resonance box and a type of drum called Dobă.
+Also, in Roșia village are well known two local instruments: hidede, a type of violin with the bell of a trumpet replacing the sound box; and a type of drum called dobă.